mfalang/autodrone/docs/nvidia_cuda_installation.md

         sudo apt purge nvidia* libnvidia*
-        apt list --installed | grep nvidia  // to verify that all is removed
+        apt list --installed | grep nvidia  // to verify that all is removed sudo apt autoremove

 3. Install correct drivers

         sudo add-apt-repository ppa:graphics-drivers
         sudo apt update
-        sudo apt install nvidia-driver-470
+        sudo apt install nvidia-driver-xxx // where xxx is driver number from Nvidia page

-4. Reboot machine
+4. Reboot machine and remember to enroll the changes in secureboot as asked by the installation.
+This is done by clicking on "Enroll" or something like that in the secure boot menu.
-5. Verify that information about the graphics card appears when running.
+6. Verify that information about the graphics card appears when running.
 If not, see troubleshooting below.

         nvidia-smi